Gavin-Wda/Gavin-Wda/README.md

  📫 How to reach me gavinsw14@gmail.com

- ⚡ Fun fact: I've been on the Unsplash editoral page four times.
+ ⚡ Fun fact: I've been on the Unsplash editoral page eight times.

 </td><td valign="top" width="50%">